Drill a Hole in That Substrate and Tell Me What You See

 Drill a Hole in That Substrate and Tell Me What You See is an album by Jim White, released in 2004.
 The co-vocals on "Static on the Radio" are by Aimee Mann.

 The opening track of the album, "Static on the Radio," was used on the ending credits for El Camino: A Breaking Bad Movie.

+The album was reissued as a Deluxe Edition for its 20th anniversary, on April 4, 2024, including 2LP, CD, and digital formats.
+The reissue contained three additional tracks that had not previously been released on the original standard album.